-If you are one of many America’s suffering from chronic low back pain, you may find that gentle exercise and daily stretching can help to provide some pain relief.
+If you are one of many Americans suffering from chronic low back pain, you may find that gentle exercise and daily stretching can help to provide some pain relief.
 Sciatica is a type of low back pain characterized by pain that travels down the sciatic nerve, which branches off into the back of the legs.
 Simple Exercises For Sciatica Pain

 Though sciatica nerve pain can be difficult to cope with, here are two common exercises that can help you to manage it and relieve its intensity.

 Stretching the hamstring muscles may release the tension caused by the irritation of the sciatic nerve.
-One simple hamstring stretch may be performed by standing up straight, elevating one foot in front of you and resting it on an object (such as a step) high enough to cause a slight tightness in the back of your leg.
+One simple hamstring stretch may be performed by standing up straight, elevating one foot in front of you, and resting it on an object (such as a step) high enough to cause a slight tightness in the back of your leg.

-Simple Exercises For Sciatica Pain
+- Simple Exercises For Sciatica Pain

 We provide and present clinical collaboration with specialists from a wide array of disciplines.
 Each specialist is governed by their professional scope of practice and their jurisdiction of licensure.
 We use functional health & wellness protocols to treat and support care for the injuries or disorders of the musculoskeletal system.

 Our videos, posts, topics, subjects, and insights cover clinical matters, issues, and topics that relate to and support, directly or indirectly, our clinical scope of practice.*

 Our office has made a reasonable attempt to provide supportive citations and has identified the relevant research study or studies supporting our posts.
 We provide copies of supporting research studies available to regulatory boards and the public upon request.